ANALYSIS-Biden talks down Russia, spurs allies in bid to back Putin into a corner | Politics

 "The strategy is very simply to push Putin's buttons, but with some real facts," Schmidt said.
 "Backlash will happen anyways, regardless."
 Putin, a former agent in Russia’s KGB security agency, lived through the fall of the Soviet Union, a humiliation for the nation that he has sought to right with increasingly aggressive foreign policy, as seen in the Crimea move and Russian support for separatists in eastern Ukraine.

-Biden arrived at the lakeside villa in Geneva where he met Putin on Wednesday on the back of meetings of the G7 group of nations and the NATO alliance.
-A senior administration official said Biden's approach to Russia was more likely to be successful because Biden met Putin straight after rallying allies around the principle of upholding a "rules-based international order" at a G7 meeting in Britain and talks with NATO members in Brussels.
+Biden arrived at the lakeside villa in Geneva where he met Putin on Wednesday following meetings of the G7 group of nations and the NATO alliance.
+A senior administration official said Biden’s approach to Russia was more likely to be successful because Biden met Putin straight after rallying allies around the principle of upholding a “rules-based international order” at a G7 meeting in Britain and talks with NATO members in Brussels.

 U.S. Senator Lindsay Graham, a frequent Republican critic of Biden, said he was disturbed to hear the president suggest Putin would be troubled by how other countries view him.
 “It is clear to me that Putin could care less about how he's viewed by others and, quite frankly, would enjoy the reputation of being able to successfully interfere in the internal matters of other countries,” the South Carolina senator said.